AlierPM/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Portfolio:  Add a contact form and finish the mobile version
-Learning objectives
+Third Milestone:
-  ### Contact Form: This section lists all my projects
+  ### Contact Form: Created the contact form  to finish the mobile version of my portfolio
 > It is the third milestone in the process of creating my portfolio website:

 * Addded the Contact Form to mobile version

-* This project is a continuation of the previous project, so it also containo the whole project code for the mobile version
+* This project is a continuation of the previous project, so it also contain the whole project code for the mobile version

 * Created the form with HTML5 validations.
 * Implement the principles of UX.